kenBayama/clinical_data/README.md

 	date
 	journal

-### Improvement => "Pour Aller Plus loin" ###
+### Improvement => "Pour aller plus loin" ###

-Storing the data in a PostgreSql database et with SqlAlchemy to produce one file that represent properly the graph bond.
+-	Storing the data in a PostgreSql database et with SqlAlchemy to produce one file that represent properly the graph bond.

-Implements more generators in the code for better performance and scalability.
+-	Implements more generators in the code for better performance and scalability.

-Create a configuration file which store all the path and allows to get the test path or the production path automatically by using the python_box
+-	Create a configuration file which store all the path and allows to get the test path or the production path automatically by using the python_box

-Improve de configurability of most of the parameters
+-	Improve de configurability of most of the parameters

-Create logs files for debug
+-	Create logs files for debug

-Implement the proper units tests and not only a test environnement
+-	Implement the proper units tests and not only a test environnement

-Implement better try except for a better readbility and debugging
+-	Implement better try except for a better readbility and debugging